-This easy 4 ingredient potato soup recipe is just what you need for winter weeknights.
-It comes together in 45 minutes, most of which is hands off time.
-And the result is a silky smooth potato soup that tastes tons richer than you’d expect with just four ingredients.
+This easy 4 Ingredient Potato and Leek Soup recipe is all you need for weeknight dinners when the weather is chilly.
+It’s a silky smooth potato soup that tastes tons richer than you’d expect with just four ingredients.

 This 4-ingredient recipe is inspired by the Potage Parmentier (Leek and Potato Soup) from Julia Child’s Mastering the Art of French Cooking.
-In fact, her potato soup is the original 4 ingredient potato soup if you exclude the parsley or chive garnish she recommends.
+In fact, her potato and leek soup is the original 4 ingredient potato soup if you exclude her parsley or chive garnish.

 How to clean leeks